zevireinitz/influencer.dev/README.md

 # Welcome to influencer.dev 👋

-**influencer.dev is a directory of "Dev Influencers" (technical humans who create quality content for a dev-centric audience).**
+**influencer.dev is a directory of "Dev Influencers" (technical humans who create quality content for their dev-centric audience).**
 - If you create content for developers and you're open to collaborations - you belong on the list below.
 - If you're looking for someone to create technical, dev-centric content for/about your company or product - check out the list below.

 # Why we built this
 Lots of technical folks have built niche audiences around their content (making them "dev influencers").
 Many of these influencers are open to collaborations.

-Lots of companies are looking for the right influencers and content creators to review and promote their dev-focused products.
+Lots of brands are looking for the right influencers and content creators to review and promote their dev-focused products.

 _**But it's hard for these two groups to find each other.**_

-That's the problem we're solving with influencer.dev - an open-source marketplace for dev-centric content creation.
-It allows technical influencers/content creators to promote themselves and enables companies/builders to easily connect with the creators most relevant to their target audience.
+That's the problem we're solving with influencer.dev - an open-source marketplace for dev-centric content creation and collaboration.
+It allows technical content creators to promote themselves to relevant brands and it enables brands to easily connect with the most relevant creators for their target audience.

 ![win-win](https://github.com/zevireinitz/influencer.dev/assets/92805730/a938fff0-8a64-4cd7-ae3f-1b593bb348b3)

 # **Who is a "Dev Influencer"?**
-For the purposes of this database, you are a dev-influencer if you check the following boxes:
+You are a "Dev Influencer" in our eyes if you check the following boxes:
 - ✅ You are currently and consistently creating quality content for developers (you need to be able to show off your work to other people)
 - ✅ You have specific technical areas of expertise that you focus on with your content
 - ✅ You publish your content on mainstream platforms under your personal name/brand (and not as a ghostwriter)
 - ✅ You are interested in working with brands/companies to create content related to their dev-focused products
-- 💡 _Note that we didn't mention audience size.
+- 💡 _Note that we didn't say anything about audience size.
 We don't care about how many followers you have.
-As long as you can demonstrate that you are creating quality, technical content for a technical audience, you're eligible to be included in the list._
+As long as you can demonstrate that you are publishing quality, technical content for a technical audience under your own name, you're eligible to be included in the list._
 <br>

 # The Dev Influencers